 We’ve noticed a shocking lack of macOS Big Sur support for USB Wi-Fi adapters, so if you are running this operating system, you might face a bit of trouble getting it to work.
 There aren't any official drivers for the TP-Link, Netgear, Trendnet and Asus adapters in this list, but certain sections of the community have put in the work to get these adapters functional.

 The Netgear Nighthawk AC1900 costs $68.99 and is the best USB Wi-Fi adapter you can buy right now.
 It provides a high transfer rate, managing 1,300 megabits per second on 5Ghz and 600 megabits per second on 2.4Ghz.
-It’s also compatible with Windows 7, 8, 10, and from macOS X 10.8.3 up to 10.15 (download this driver for Catalina support).
-It also works best when plugged into a USB 3.0 port.
+It’s also compatible with Windows 7, 8, 10, and from macOS X 10.8.3 up to 10.15 (download this driver (opens in new tab) for Catalina support).
+It should work immediately when plugged in, but to get it functioning optimally, we recommend plugging it into a USB 3.0 port.
 It’ll still work when plugged into a standard USB 2.0 port, but it won’t perform as well.

 However, the Netgear Nighthawk AC1900 is bulky.
 If you plug it straight into your laptop or desktop, it will take up a considerable amount of space, and if it’s surrounded by tons of other ports being used, we predict it won’t fit at all.
 Thankfully, the package comes with a USB 3.0 cable and magnetic cradle (the Amazon version (opens in new tab) comes with this).
 This allows you to connect the USB Wi-Fi adapter through a wire and ensures the giant thing isn’t taking up precious port space.

 It also comes with a two-year warranty, which should be more than enough time to test if it’s defective.
 And with the WPS button, establishing a connection is fast and easy.
+This device worked excellently in providing wireless internet to one of my desktops that lacked an internet card.
 The adapter supports Windows XP, 7, 8, and 10.
 However, the Amazon page shows that it only supports macOS 10.12 to 10.8.
-After checking TP-Link’s website, it seems drivers for macOS Catalina and Big Sur are not available.
+After checking TP-Link’s (opens in new tab) website, it seems drivers for macOS Catalina and Big Sur are not available.